bevyengine/bevy/docs/plugins_guidelines.md

 ### Small Crate Size

-To avoid a long build time in your crate and in projects using your plugin, you should aim for a small crate size:
+To avoid long build times in your crate and in projects using your plugin, you should aim for a small crate size:

-* Disable features of Bevy that you don't use
+* Disable Bevy features that you don't use
 * Avoid large dependencies
 * Put optional functionality and dependencies behind a feature